Flag of Greece: Military dictatorship (1967–1974)

 The legal provisions went unaltered for a relatively long period of time.
 In 1967, a new Compulsory Law (198) regulated the declaration of regional flag days, but did not alter the flag.
-However, on August 18, 1969, the sea flag was established as the sole national flag and on August 18, 1970, the flag ratio was changed to 7:12 from 2:3.
+However, on 18 August 1969, the sea flag was established as the sole national flag and on 18 August 1970, the flag ratio was changed to 7:12 from 2:3.
 Flags flying in ministries, embassies and public buildings had the crown in the centre of the cross until the official abolition of the monarchy on 1 June 1973 and the use of the crown was officially discontinued on July 16.

 After the restoration of democracy, Law 48/1975 and Presidential Decree 515/1975, which entered into effect on 7 June 1975, reversed the situation and designated the former "land flag" as the sole flag of Greece, to be used even at sea.
 The situation was once again reversed in 1978, when the sea flag once again became the sole flag of Greece and all previous provisions were abolished.

 Theories regarding the blue and white colours

 Several Greek researchers have attempted to establish a continuity of usage and significance of the blue and white colours, throughout Greek history.

-Usages cited include the pattern of blue and white formations included on the shield of Achilles, the apparent connection of blue with goddess Athena, some of Alexander the Great's army banners, possible blue and white flags used during Byzantine times, supposed coats of arms of imperial dynasties and noble families, uniforms, emperors' clothes, patriarchs' thrones etc., 15th century versions of the Byzantine Imperial Emblems and, of course, cases of usage during the Ottoman rule and the Greek revolution.
+Usages cited include the pattern of blue and white formations included on the shield of Achilles, the apparent connection of blue with goddess Athena, some of Alexander the Great's army banners, possible blue and white flags used during Byzantine times, supposed coats of arms of imperial dynasties and noble families, uniforms, emperors' clothes, patriarchs' thrones etc., documented 15th century versions of the Byzantine Imperial Emblems and, of course, cases of usage during the Ottoman rule and the Greek revolution.

-A number of sources describe, since at least 1810 and through the revolution, a flag consisting of eight horizontal alternating blue and white stripes used by Greeks as a sea flag, suggesting a connection with the original naval flag.
+A flag consisting of eight horizontal alternating blue and white stripes used by Greeks as a sea flag, is described by a number of sources, since at least 1810 and through the revolution, suggesting a strong connection with the original naval flag.

 On the other hand, the Great Greek Encyclopedia notes in its 1934 entry on the Greek flag that "very many things have been said for the causes which lead to this specification for the Greek flag, but without historical merit".